Token Based Authentication in Web API

 ValidateClientAuthentication Method:

 The ValidateClientAuthentication method is used for validating the client application.
-For the sake of simplicity, we will discuss what is a client and how to validate a client in more details in the next article.
+For the sake of simplicity, we will discuss what a client is and how to validate a client in more detail in the next article.

 GrantResourceOwnerCredentials Method:

-The GrantResourceOwnerCredentials method is used to validate the client credentials (i.e. username and password).
-If it found the credentials are valid, then only it generates the access token.
-The client then using this access token can access the authorized resources from the Resource Server.
+The GrantResourceOwnerCredentials method is used to validate the client credentials (i.e., username and password).
+It only generates the access token if the credentials are valid.
+The client, then using this access token, can access the authorized resources from the Resource Server.

-As we already discussed, the signed access token contains enough information to identify a user.
-Now the question is how.
-Let discuss this in details.
+As we already discussed, the Signed Access Token contains enough information to identify a user.
+Now, the question is how.
+Let’s discuss this in detail.

-First, we need to create an instance of the ClaimsIdentity class and to the constructor of ClaimsIdentity class, we need to pass the authentication type.
-As we are going to use the Token-Based Authentication, so the Authentication Type is “bearer token”.
+First, we need to create an instance of the ClaimsIdentity class, and to the constructor of the ClaimsIdentity class, we need to pass the Authentication Type.
+The Authentication Type is a bearer token, as we will use Token-Based Authentication.

-Once we create the ClaimsIdentity instance, then need to add the claims such as Role, Name, and Email, etc to the ClaimsIdentity instance.
-These are the user information which is going to be included in the signed access token.
-You can add any number of claims and once you add more claims. the token size will increase.
+Once we create the ClaimsIdentity instance, we need to add the claims, such as Role, Name, Email, etc, to the ClaimsIdentity instance.
+The user information will be included in the Signed Access Token.
+You can add any number of claims; once you add more, the token size will increase.
+So, it is not recommended to include all the information in the claim; whichever information is required, include only that information.

 MyAuthorizationServerProvider

-Create a class file with the name MyAuthorizationServerProvider.cs and then copy and paste the following code in it.
+Create a class file named MyAuthorizationServerProvider.cs and copy and paste the following code.

 using Microsoft.Owin.Security.OAuth;